-Only a global network of 'liquidity centres' - strategic alliances of exchanges, tied together, via technology - can effectively respond to this demand.
-In fact, this interconnected world of investment will include not only traditional exchanges, but also OTC interdealer brokers and broker-dealer firms.
+Only a global network of "liquidity centers" - strategic alliances of exchanges, tied together, via technology, can effectively respond to this demand.
+In fact, this interconnected or "wired" world of investment will include not only traditional exchanges but also over-the-counter interdealer brokers and broker-dealer firms.

-Cost-effectiveness will be fundamental to this new world of investment.
-All participants in the capital markets, be they broker-dealers, exchanges, interdealer brokers, clearing, depository and custody organisations, will continue in relentless pursuit of lower costs.
+Cost effectiveness will be a fundamental requirement for this new world of investment.
+All participants in the capital markets, be they broker-dealers, exchanges, interdealer brokers, clearing, depository and custody organizations will continue in relentless pursuit of lower costs.

-Ultimately, cost-effectiveness requires the minimisation or simplification of interfaces between different information systems - in other words, seamless connectivity among the liquidity centres.
-Therefore, standardisation of systems and of the interfaces among systems is called for, both for exchanges and their members.
+Ultimately, cost effectiveness requires the minimization or simplification of interfaces between different information systems, in other words, seamless connectivity among the liquidity centers.
+Therefore, standardization of systems and of the interfaces among systems is called for, both for exchanges and their members.